Updates

-Explosivity: Following What Remains, with photographs by Andrea Gaffney, University of Minnesota Press, 2025.
+Explosivity: Following What Remains, photographs by Andrea Gaffney, University of Minnesota Press, 2025.

 Communication